MrlolDev/justbrowse.io/README.md

 # justbrowse.io

-A nodejs package to interact with the justbrowse.io
+A nodejs package to interact with the <a href="https://justbrowse.io">justbrowse.io</a>

 ## Installation